A move in and move-out inspection checklist allows you to identify damage caused by tenants and any maintenance that needs to be carried out.

 In short, a move-in checklist provides a convenient and organized way for both landlords and tenants to keep track of a rental property’s condition and check for damage beyond normal wear and tear.

-A move-in checklist is organized to give you a formulaic approach to inspecting each room.
+A move-in move-out checklist is organized to give you a formulaic approach to inspecting each room.
 The checklist includes:

 The first section of the checklist covers identification.
 The following information should be added to this form before you begin: